ckeditor/ckeditor5/packages/ckeditor5-autoformat/docs/features/autoformat.md

 ```

 <info-box hint>
 	Remember to add proper features to the editor configuration.
 Autoformatting will be enabled only for the commands that are included in the actual configuration.
-For example: `bold` autoformatting will not work if there is no `bold` command registered in the editor.
+For example, `bold` autoformatting will not work if there is no `bold` command registered in the editor.
 </info-box>

 <info-box info>